Scouting and Guiding in Belarus: History

 In the period following World War II, ethnic Belarusians gathered in Scout troops in exile and in Scout troops in displaced persons camps throughout Europe, as did Russian Scouts, Ukrainians and Balts.
 Belarusian Scouts formed the organization Belarusian Scout Association Abroad (Згуртаваньне Беларускіх Скаўтаў на Чужыне, English acronym BSAA, Cyrillic acronym ZBSCh), which existed from 1945 to 1951 in Germany.
+White Ruthenian Scouts remained active in the United States until at least the 1970s led by Vytaut Kipel, unlike other ethnic organizations under the Boy Scouts of America umbrella.
+Belarusian scouts participated in the conference of scouts in exile held in New York on July 12, 1952 together with Latvians, Lithuanians, Estonians, Ukrainians, Russians, Poles, Hungarians and Yugoslavs.

 Unlike the other organizations, however, the BSAA did not survive to witness the dissolution of the Soviet Union.
 Whereas Russia, Poland and Ukraine in particular had ready-made Scouting available once allowed in 1990-1991, Belarus had to start essentially from scratch.

 Emergence of democratic principles in the mid-1980s made possible the creation of alternatives to the communist pioneer organizations.
 Close connections were formed with Guide and Scout organizations of many European countries, when children from areas affected by the Chernobyl accident were invited to summer camps abroad during the Chernobyl Children's Project in 1990.
 Especially close links were developed with Cyprus, and between Minsk and the Guides of Lincolnshire.
 In 1992, Cyprus was officially appointed Link country to support the development of Guiding in Belarus, and in June 1993 the first conference of the Association of Belarusian Guides was held in Minsk.